paul-ollis/vim-vpe/docs/guide/plugins.rst

 Loading
 -------

-VPE plug-ins are loaded after Vim completes it normal startup an plug-in loading (by using the :vim:`VimEnter` auto command).
+VPE plug-ins are loaded after Vim completes its normal startup an plug-in loading (by using the :vim:`VimEnter` auto command).

 VPE scans the vpe_plugins directory for auto-loadable plug-in modules and